-- Installation, operation and maintenance instructions can be found in the associated software manual and bare shaft compressor manual. - Due to continuing changes and unit updates, always refer to the Vilter.com or Copeland.com/Vilter website to make sure you have the latest manual. - Any suggestions of manual improvements can be made to Vilter Manufacturing at the contact information on page iii.
+- Installation, operation and maintenance instructions can be found in the associated software manual and bare shaft compressor manual. - Due to continuing changes and unit updates, always refer to the Emerson.com/Vilter website to make sure you have the latest manual. - Any suggestions of manual improvements can be made to Vilter Manufacturing at the contact information on page iii.